CaDil91/RecipeTracker/docs/sprint-5.md

 **Acceptance Criteria:**
 - [ ] Email OTP authentication method enabled in Entra
 - [ ] "Forgot password?" link visible on sign-in page
-- [ ] User can request password reset from mobile app
+- [ ] User can request password reset from web and mobile apps
 - [ ] One-time passcode delivered via email
 - [ ] User can enter OTP and set new password
 - [ ] New password meets security requirements (displayed to user)